acdh-oeaw/bgload/README.md

 The data files may be compressed using zip or gzip, but the script does not support multiple data files within a single archive.
 This script should be used only for the very big dumps!

+**Two procedures to choose**
+* In any case, assemble data in the same data format in one folder, and process each folder separately (only nq, only turtle etc)
+* Small to medium size data (up to c100GB uncompressed), use Blazegraph's Rest API commands (cURL) for single files below.
+Batch processing can be done with BGloadRestAPI.sh (See code above).
+It should be placed in the same folder as processing files and run it.
+* Large size data (from 100GB uncompressed), use BGLocalBulkLoad.sh below.
+It may be a good idea to split data into pieces beforehand to save processing time.

 **Requirements**

 * Linux OS